-This kind of testing not only involves the normal functional testing but also the performance and user acceptance testing.
-There are multiple components interacted with the live system from internal and external sources.
+This kind of testing not only involves normal functional testing but also the performance and user acceptance testing.
+There are multiple components that interact with the live system from internal and external sources.

 Understanding all the components and their functionalities is more important for testing professionals to prepare the test plans and the test suite with all the feasible use cases to be covered for the application under testing.

-The heart of many ERP system is in Accounting or Finance module, where most of the testers are lacking accounting knowledge and hard to understand the financial concepts and the general ledger system.
+The heart of many ERP systems is in Accounting or Finance modules, where most of the testers lack accounting knowledge and find it hard to understand the financial concepts and the general ledger system.
 The complexity in the inter-related and the outer-related workflow of the ERP systems demotivates the testing professionals in writing a proper ERP test suite.

-Particularly, the implementation of ERP systems requires various forms of system testing, multiple user acceptance testing, multiple level of performance and load testing with millions of “live test data” from the existing systems which needs to be imported to the new ERP system.
+In particular, the implementation of ERP systems requires various forms of system testing, multiple user acceptance testing, multiple levels of performance and load testing with millions of “live test data” from the existing systems which need to be imported to the new ERP system.

 The main challenge is in collecting input data for testing the feature and analyzing the correctness of the output data, which requires domain knowledge.

-For example, it is not that much easy to collect data to test the general ledger transactions or a sales order transactions in ERP systems.
-Even though, the data is collected for input, it is highly critical to understand and analyze the correctness of output data as per the financial standards like IFRS.
+For example, it is not that easy to collect data to test the general ledger transactions or sales order transactions in ERP systems.
+Even though the data is collected for input, it is highly critical to understand and analyze the correctness of output data as per the financial standards like IFRS.